-Your Siracusa tour begins when our english speaking driver greets you at your place of stay.
-After a leisurely drive you'll reach the hometown of Archimedes, one of the greatest mathemathicians of all time.
+Your Siracusa tour begins when our English speaking driver greets you at your hotel.
+After a leisurely drive, you'll reach the hometown of Archimedes, one of the greatest mathematicians of all time.

-Our city sightseeing starts at the superb archeological park (Neapolis) to admire its majetic monuments: the stone quarries, the greek theatre, the altar of Hieron II, the roman amphitheatre and, last but not least, the mysterious ear of Dionisyus.
-This is an easy to moderate walking tour and lasts approximatly 1.5 hours.
+Our city sightseeing starts at the superb archeological park (Neapolis) to admire its majestic monuments: the stone quarries, the Greek theatre, the altar of Hieron II, the Roman amphitheatre and, last but not least, the mysterious ear of Dionisyus.
+This is an easy to moderate walking tour and lasts approximately 1.5 hours.

-This tour also includes the visit of the church of Santa Lucia alla Badia which houses one of Caravaggio's masterpieces: The Burial of Saint Lucy.
-Recently restored in Rome, the painting will leave the most discerning traveller astonished.
+This tour also includes a visit of the church of Santa Lucia alla Badia, which houses one of Caravaggio's masterpieces: The Burial of Saint Lucy.
+Recently restored in Rome, the painting will leave even the most discerning traveller astonished.

-The day ends at the fresh water spring of Aretusa where the papyrus still grows abundantly and whose history goes back to the earliest Greek colonists.
-As always, our expert driver can suggest local eateries and great restaurants and will be more than happy to make reservations for you if necessary.
+The day ends at the fresh water spring of Aretusa where the papyrus still grows abundantly, whose history goes back to the earliest Greek colonists.
+As always, our expert driver can suggest local eateries and great restaurants, and will be more than happy to make reservations for you if necessary.

 Founded by ancient Greek Corinthians, the city of Siracusa is famous for its rich history, culture, amphitheatres and as the birthplace of the greatest mathematician in classical antiquity: Archimedes.
 The city boasts one of the largest concentration of Greek ruins outside of Greece!
 The colony was first established on the small island of Ortygia, chosen for its natural harbours and spring water.
 The city grew so rapidly in power and wealth and played a key role in ancient times, when it was one of the major powers of the Mediterranean world.
 It equaled Athens in size during the fifth century B.C., and later became part of the Roman Republic.
 Though declining slowly through the years, Syracuse maintained the status of capital of the Roman government of Sicily and seat of the praetor.
 It remained an important port for trade between the Eastern and the Western parts of the Empire.
 Christianity spread in the city through the efforts of Paul of Tarsus and Saint Marziano, the first bishop of the city, who made it one of the main centres of proselytism in the West.
 In the age of persecutions by Christians, massive catacombs were carved whose size is second only to those of Rome.
 After a period of Vandal rule, Syracuse and the island was recovered by Belisarius for the Byzantine Empire.
 After this Palermo overtook it in importance as the capital of the Kingdom of Sicily.
 Eventually the kingdom would be united with the Kingdom of Naples to form the Two Sicilies until the Italian unification of 1860.
 In the modern day, the city is listed by UNESCO as a World Heritage Site along with the Necropolis of Pantalica.